Before getting into the details, let's define what a market researcher is.

 Source: Safalta.comA market researcher is a person who specializes in gathering and analyzing information on consumer behavior and market trends.
-When making decisions about their goods and services, businesses can use this data to their advantage.
+Businesses can use this data to their advantage when making decisions about their goods and services.
 A wide range of businesses, including corporations, nonprofits, governmental bodies, and research firms, employ market researchers.
-Data is gathered using a variety of techniques, such as surveys, focus groups, and secondary research.
+Data is gathered using various techniques, such as surveys, focus groups, and secondary research.

 A keen eye for detail and proficiency with data analysis are prerequisites for becoming a successful market researcher.
-Additionally, they must be able to explain their findings to decision-makers and other stakeholders in a clear and concise manner.
+Additionally, they must be able to explain their findings to decision-makers and other stakeholders clearly and concisely.

 Primary and secondary market research are the two main categories.

 Through surveys, focus groups, and other techniques, primary research involves gathering information directly from consumers.

 Comparatively, secondary research entails the analysis of already published information, such as sales statistics and industry reports.